Amazon Prime Day date reportedly delayed until August at earliest

+Overwhelmed shipping infrastructure could have made Amazon Prime Day orders much harder to fulfill.

 The other explanation, of course, is that Amazon delayed the holiday out of respect for the crisis itself.
-Massive unemployment would have driven down sales anyway, but the spread of coronavirus through the coming months would be a poor time to hype shoppers up for a deals holiday.
+A rise in unemployment could have driven down sales, but the spread of coronavirus through the coming months would be a poor time to hype shoppers up for a deals holiday.

 In any case, the delay could potentially cost Amazon $100 million in unsold devices it was making ready for the deals holiday that it could have to discount, per the documents acquired by Reuters.